Bright Health Group Inc. (NYSE:BHG) is a stock that investors should take a bite out of. - The Dwinnex

 Earnings Estimates

-The company has 9 analysts who recommend its stock at the moment.
+Its stock is currently analyzed by 9 different market analysts.
 On average, analysts expect EPS of -$0.32 for the current quarter, with a high estimate of -$0.14 and a low estimate of -$0.45, while EPS last year was -$0.28.
 The consensus estimate for the next quarter is -$0.38, with high estimates of -$0.27 and low estimates of -$0.49.

 Analysts are recommending an EPS of between -$1.11 and -$1.79 for the fiscal current year, implying an average EPS of -$1.48.
 EPS for the following year is -$0.77, with 9 analysts recommending between -$0.42 and -$1.15.